alphagov/government-service-design-manual/service-manual/making-software/dependency-management.md

 that are general, and not specific to your domain, are good examples of where a third party library is likely to exist.
 For instance for managing:

-* Time and dates
+* time and dates
-* Money
+* money
-* Routing HTTP requests
+* routing HTTP requests
-* Rendering HTML
+* rendering HTML
-* Maths and statistics
+* maths and statistics

 ## Strategies

-Their exist a number of different strategies for reusing code, some of which are described below.
-In many cases a single project may use more than one of these, but in all cases it is worth doing so consiously.
+There are a number of different strategies for reusing code, some of which are described below.
+In many cases a single project may use more than one of these, but in all cases it is worth doing so consciously.

 ### Vendor dependencies